-Increasingly, our role as a manufacturer is to use our capacity for innovation and value creation to contribute to a more sustainable world.
+Increasingly, our role as a manufacturer is to use our expertise and our innovation to contribute to a more sustainable world.
 Sustainable development includes social and economic progress for all, particularly to fulfill the essential needs (food, health, mobility, wellbeing) of a growing population, while drastically reducing its impact on the environment and the climate.

 Business, starting with the big industrial groups, needs to play a major role in energy transition and the adoption of more resource efficient production methods.
-This is particularly true in chemicals, which has a direct effect on these problems.
+This is particularly true in chemicals, which provides the essential materials for all downstream industrial sectors.